polca/premise/docs/extract.rst

 A dataset for a hydrogen turbine is also imported, to model the production of electricity from hydrogen, with an efficiency of 51%.
-The efficiency of the H2-fed gas turbine is based on the parameters of Ozawa_ et al. (2019), consulted here: LCI_H2_turbine_.
+The efficiency of the H2-fed gas turbine is based on the parameters of Ozawa_ et al. (2019), accessible here: LCI_H2_turbine_.

 .. _Ozawa: https://doi.org/10.1016/j.ijhydene.2019.02.230
 .. _LCI_H2_turbine: https://github.com/polca/premise/blob/master/premise/data/additional_inventories/lci-hydrogen-turbine.xlsx

 Biofuels
 --------

-Inventories for energy crops- and residues-based production of bioethanol and biodiesel are imported, and can be consulted here: LCI_biofuels_.
-They include the farming of the crop, the conversion of hte biomass to fuel, as well as its distribution.
+Inventories for energy crops- and residues-based production of bioethanol and biodiesel are imported, and can be accessed here: LCI_biofuels_.
+They include the farming of the crop, the conversion of the biomass to fuel, as well as its distribution.
 The conversion process often leads to the production of co-products (dried distiller's grain, electricity, CO2, bagasse.).
 Hence, energy, economic and system expansion partitioning approaches are available.
 These inventories originate from several different sources